 First, you’ve got things like LoveHearts and Conversation Hearts where each piece of candy has silly messages written right on them!
 Like: Call Me; UR Hot; My Boy; Cute Stuff; or I’m Shy.
 I mean, that’s a great way to flirt with a cute boy.
 Right?

-But now they’ve added a bit of fun-for-all-ages to the wrappers!
+But now they’ve added some fun-for-all-ages to the wrappers!
 Yes, on each little piece of candy there is an opportunity for some silliness.
-You might be instructed to say ‘red lorry yellow lorry’ ten times fast or you might be asked to play air guitar (or air sax or air drums) or you might be told to try to touch the tip of your nose with your tongue.
+You might be instructed to say “red lorry yellow lorry” ten times fast or you might be asked to play air guitar (or air sax or air drums) or you might be told to try to touch the tip of your nose with your tongue.
 Or maybe you’ll be instructed to sing a song or hop on your left leg.

-No, with each piece of candy you’re not given some valuable insight on life’s great mysteries.
-Instead, you’re given the opportunity to be silly; to have some fun; to laugh; to recall your childhood.
+No, with each piece of candy you’re not given some valuable insight into life’s great mysteries.
+Instead, you’re allowed to be silly; to have some fun; to laugh; to recall your childhood.

 OK, I know that people think my candy preference is rather childish (certainly, by adulthood we’ve moved past these silly kiddie candies, right?) but I enjoy them.
 Partly because they taste yummy, but partly because they make me remember the simple pleasures in life.

 Now, if you’ll excuse me, my wrapper has just informed me that it’s time to make a shadow puppet…